 As we have discussed before, IRR is a measure of the return on investment over the life of the investment.
 NPV is a measure of the present value of an investment.
 In other words, IRR assesses how much money you will make on investment over time, while NPV assesses how much money you will make on an investment upfront.

+Internal rate of return vs NPV.
 Both IRR and NPV are important considerations when making decisions about investments.
-However, IRR may be more suited for short-term investments, while NPV may be more suited for long-term investments.
+However the differences between IRR and NPV are IRR may be more suited for short-term investments, while NPV may be more suited for long-term investments.

 IRR vs. ROI